-The Company had set up soya and mustard processing plant at Rewa, Madhya Pradesh.
-Jaypee Oilseeds Processing Complex is unique in its approach and has facilities to handle all types of products and by–products from Soya and Mustard.
-However, in the current scenario, the production activities of Soya/ Mustard oil has been stopped and the plant is under preventive maintenance since February, 2013.
+JAICO had set up soya and mustard processing plant at Rewa, Madhya Pradesh.
+Jaypee Oilseeds Processing Complex has facilities to handle all types of products and by–products from Soya and Mustard.
+However, the production activities of Soya/ Mustard oil has been stopped and the plant is under preventive maintenance since February, 2013.

-The statement (in prescribed form AOC–1) as required under Section 212 of the Companies Act, 1956, in respect of the subsidiaries of the Company is annexed and forms an integral part of this Report.
-The consolidated financial statements of the Company and its subsidiary companies for the year ended 31st March 2015 , prepared in accordance with Accounting Standards AS–21 "Consolidated Financial Statements" prescribed by the Institute of Chartered Accountants of India, form part of the Annual Report and Accounts.
+The statement (in prescribed form AOC–1) as required under Section 129 of the Companies Act, 2013, in respect of the subsidiaries and associates of the Company is annexed and forms an integral part of this Report.
+The consolidated financial statements of the Company and its subsidiary companies for the year ended 31st March 2015 , prepared in accordance with Accounting Standard AS–21 "Consolidated Financial Statements" prescribed by the Institute of Chartered Accountants of India, form part of the Annual Report and Accounts.

-Keeping in view the performance and future prospects of the Company's business, the expansions and diversifications being undertaken and the business of its subsidiaries coupled with the Company's resolve to reduce the debt, your Company is committed to enhance the shareholders' value.
+Keeping in view the performance and future prospects of the Company's business, the business of its subsidiaries and the Company's resolve to reduce the debt, your Company is committed to enhance the shareholders' value.

 A. Cessation of Directorships:

-Shri A.K.
-Sahoo, a nominee of LIC ceased to be on the Board of the Company w.e.f.
-May 23, 2013, consequent upon the withdrawal of his nomination by LIC.
+Shri Viney Kumar, a nominee of IDBI Bank Limited ceased to be on the Board of the Company w.e.f.
+June 23, 2014 consequent upon the withdrawal of his nomination by the Bank.

 Shri V. K Chopra and Dr. B. Samal, Independent Directors resigned from Directorship of the Company w.e.f.
-February 10, 2014 and May 27, 2014 respectively, due to their personal reasons.
+September 16, 2014 and September 30, 2014 respectively due to personal reasons.

 C. Retirement by rotation:

-Shri Rahul Kumar and Shri S.K.
-Jain, Directors would retire by rotation at the forthcoming Annual General Meeting of the Company and being eligible, offer themselves for re–appointment.
+Directors would retire by rotation at the forthcoming Annual General Meeting of the Company.
 The proposals for their re–appointment have also been included in the Notice of the Annual General Meeting for your approval.

 M/s.
 M.P.
-Singh & Associates, Chartered Accountants, Auditors of the Company shall retire at the conclusion of the ensuing Annual General Meeting and, being eligible, offer themselves for re–appointment.
-Based on the recommendations of the Audit Committee, the Board recommends their appointment as Company's Auditors for a term of three consecutive financial years i.e. for 2014–15, 2015–16 & 2016–17.
-If appointed, they shall hold office from the conclusion of the ensuing Annual General Meeting held on 27th September 2014 till conclusion of the Annual General Meeting of the Company to be held in the year 2017, subject to ratification by the shareholders at every Annual General Meeting.
+Singh & Associates, Chartered Accountants, Auditors of the Company are appointed as Statutory Auditor of the Company for a term of three consecutive financial years i.e. for 2014–15, 2015–16 & 2016–17.
+They hold office from the conclusion of the last Annual General Meeting held on 27th September 2014 till conclusion of the Annual General Meeting of the Company to be held in the year 2017, subject to ratification by the shareholders at every Annual General Meeting.
 Necessary proposal for ratification of their appointment has been included in the Notice of the AGM for your approval.

-As a measure of good Corporate Governance practices being followed by the Company, M/s Chandrasekaran Associates, Company Secretaries, were appointed as Secretarial Auditor of the Company by the Board of Directors as per Section 204 of the Companies Act 2013 for the financial year 201314.
-The Secretarial Audit Report for the financial year ended March 31, 2014 forms part of the Annual Report.
+M/s Chandrasekaran Associates, Company Secretaries, were appointed as Secretarial Auditor of the Company by the Board of Directors as per Section 204 of the Companies Act 2013 for the financial year 2014–15.
+The Secretarial Audit Report for the financial year ended 31st March 2015 forms part of the Director Report.

 Report on Corporate Governance and Management Discussion & Analysis Report, in terms of Clause 49 of the Listing Agreement are annexed and form part of this Annual Report.
 A certificate from the Auditors confirming compliance with the conditions of Corporate Governance is also annexed.